Welcome to TripTins!

 A TripTins History

-In 2016 I was taking a trip to Colombia with some friends and they mentioned to me that I should put my itineraries up on a website.
+In 2016 I was taking a trip to Colombia, and some friends mentioned to me that I should put my itineraries up on a website.
 Since I was getting a lot of questions from family, friends, and friends of friends about the trips I have taken, I thought a website could be a good medium for others to get a more detailed look into what my itineraries are all about.
 Instead of just sending them a short day by day overview, a website could be that next step.